 Her ears had “identity crises” when treats came around.
 If she was excited, one ear would spring up.
 If she was REALLY excited, both would stand.
 She may have thought she was a Corgi.

-The photo on the left was taken by Laurel Hirouji in March 2011.
+The photo on the right was taken by Laurel Hirouji in March 2011.
 The next photo is Corrie in her jumping prime!

 Black and White Domestic Medium Hair